-The announcement of Brexit also created (and the actual exit of the United Kingdom from the European Union may create future) economic uncertainty, both in the United Kingdom and globally.
+Brexit could lead to legal and regulatory uncertainty as the United Kingdom determines which European Union laws to replace or replicate.
+The exit of the United Kingdom from the European Union could also create future economic uncertainty, both in the United Kingdom and globally, especially in the event of a hard Brexit.
 The actual exit of the United Kingdom from the European Union could cause disruptions to and create uncertainty surrounding our business.
 Any of these effects of Brexit (and the announcement thereof), and others we cannot anticipate, could harm our business, financial condition or results of operations.